Updated: Jul 7

 A CTA is the little nudge you give your reader to take the next step that builds your relationship.
 Like read another blog post, add something to their basket, or sign up for your newsletter.
 Wondering how to write a killer call-to-action?
 Keep reading...

 Why do I need to use CTAs on my website?

-If you want your marketing materials to earn their keep, here are some things you want people to do after reading them.
+Because, if you want your marketing materials to earn their keep, you want people to do something after reading them.
+Like:

 Call you for a quote

 Book onto an event

 When your marketing materials inspire action, they’re worth producing because they deliver ROI (return on investment).
 They deliver a benefit for your business and, hopefully, pay for themselves in the business they win.

 What you don’t want people to do is: